-In addition to a detailed history, Dr. Krueger, Dr. Lenox and Dr. Welch will assess the anatomic relationships in the maxillofacial region.
-With 3D imaging analysis, Dr. Krueger, Dr. Lenox and Dr. Welch can ascertain the level of obstruction.
+In addition to a detailed history, Dr. Krueger and Dr. Lenox will assess the anatomic relationships in the maxillofacial region.
+With 3D imaging analysis, Dr. Krueger and Dr. Lenox can ascertain the level of obstruction.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study may be recommended to monitor an individual overnight.

 There are several treatment options available.
 An initial treatment may consist of using a nasal CPAP machine that delivers pressurized oxygen through a nasal mask to limit obstruction at night.
 For patients with mild to moderate OSA an oral appliance can be utilized.
 An appliance positions the lower jaw forward to open the airway for easy breathing.